-When considering the findings from the analysis, it is important to recognize that the livestock survey data on which the analysis is based were not collected by the KRSU.
-The survey that produced this data used a questionnaire to collect data on the numbers and types of animals owned, and although this approach produces quantitative data, it can also be affected by important errors and biases.
+The study used pre-existing survey data, and the survey used a questionnaire to collect data on the numbers and types of animals owned.
+Although this approach produces quantitative data, it can also be affected by important errors and biases.
 Typically, the use of questionnaires to collect livestock ownership data from pastoralists is subject to various non-sampling errors, including misinterpretation or inconsistent interpretation of the questions asked, or conscious mis-reporting of animal ownership, especially under-reporting.
 The risk of under-reporting is likely to be high in situations where: populations have long-term experience of development or humanitarian aid and expect aid to continue; when government policies or narratives are critical of pastoralism; or when government actions have had negative impacts on livestock survival.
 All three of these conditions apply to Karamoja.
-The survey report discusses some aspects of unreliable data, but only in relation to variables other than the basic herd size and composition.24

-Furthermore, as outlined in section 2.2, the livestock survey did not cover the ownership of camels, donkeys or poultry.
-The implications of these omissions on the analysis include:

-Camels are a particularly important asset in Amudat District and surrounding areas, and as a valuable livestock species, are more likely to be owned by wealthier households.
-For example, a recent study in Rupa sub-county in Moroto District and Loroo and Amudat sub-counties in Amudat District reported that camels were owned by 45% of households, and these households had above-average income.25 Camels represented 44.7% of herd composition in terms of TLU.
-The net effect is that the livestock ownership of wealthier households will be understated across the analysis;

-- Donkeys are often an important livestock species kept by pastoralists and are used for transport e.g. for moving firewood, charcoal, or water; omitting donkeys from the analysis will lead to an underestimation of TLU/capita, especially in poorer households; - Poultry have a very low TLU value of only 0.01 TLU, and so the ownership of small numbers of poultry will not have much effect on the TLU/ capita figures.
+Furthermore, as outlined in section 2.2 the livestock survey did not cover the ownership of camels, donkeys or poultry.
+Camels are particularly important in Amudat district and surrounding areas, and as a valuable livestock species, are more likely to be owned by wealthier households.
+For example, a recent study in Rupa sub-county in Moroto district and Loroo and Amudat sub-counties in Amudat district reported that camels were owned by 45% of households, and these households had above-average income (Salamalu et al., 2017).
+Camels represented 44.7% of herd composition in terms of TLU.
+The net effect is that the livestock ownership of wealthier households will be understated across the analysis.
+Donkeys are often an important livestock species kept by pastoralists, and are used for transport e.g. for moving firewood, charcoal or water; omitting donkeys from the analysis will lead to an under-estimation of TLU/capita, especially in poorer households.
+Poultry have a very low TLU value of only 0.01 TLU and so the ownership of small numbers of poultry will have much effect on the TLU/capita figures.